Bella y Sensual

-"Bella y Sensual" is a song by American singers Romeo Santos and Nicky Jam and Puerto Rican rapper and singer Daddy Yankee.
+"Bella y Sensual" (Beautiful and Sensual) is a song by American singers Romeo Santos and Nicky Jam and Puerto Rican rapper and singer Daddy Yankee.
 The song was written by Santos, Nick Caminero and Ramón Rodríguez, with production handled by Santos, Saga WhiteBlack, Tainy & Nely.
 It was released to digital retailers on October 27, 2017, through Sony Music Latin, as the third single released from Santos' third studio album, Golden.

 Background

 According to Santos, he wanted to record a reggaeton track, to follow his previously released soundtrack, "Noche de Sexo", with Wisin & Yandel.

 Reception

 Billboard editor Leila Cobo noted that the song "approaches mainstream trap without betraying Santos' voice".

 Music video

 The music video was filmed in New York City (where the music video for "Eres Mía" was previously shot) between October 23 and 24 and released on November 24, 2017.
 It features Dominican model Yovanna Ventura, and Dominican dancers Dahiana Elizabeth and Cristal Sicard as the lead females.